-Hanover Town Center has a 11.4% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 64.5% of American neighborhoods).
+Hanover Town Center has a 12.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 69.9% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Hanover, the Town Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Also, one of the really interesting characteristics about the Hanover Town Center neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+In addition, one of the really interesting characteristics about the Hanover Town Center neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.6% of college-friendly places to live in the state of New Hampshire.
-In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.
+In addition to being an excellent choice for college students, this neighborhood is also a very good choice for highly educated executives and young, single professionals.

 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Hanover Town Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-71.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.6% of U.S. neighborhoods.
+68.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Hanover Town Center is also pretty special linguistically.
-Significantly, 2.7% of its residents five years old and above primarily speak Korean at home.
-While this may seem like a small percentage, it is higher than 97.2% of the neighborhoods in America.
+Significantly, 2.2% of its residents five years old and above primarily speak Korean at home.
+While this may seem like a small percentage, it is higher than 96.4% of the neighborhoods in America.